amt-augustineopokukesse/rooster-regulation/README.md

 # Rooster Regulation

-A!
-It’s up to you to write them.
 > In this project I wrote the tests for an experimental rooster object that was developed without any test.

 > Note: See bash_output.sh file to see output of tests.